sboni2/Project/README.md

-Here's a professional and well-structured **README.md** description you can use for your GitHub repository for the **Employee Salary Prediction** project:

----

 # 💼 Employee Salary Prediction

 This project is a machine learning-based system that predicts whether an employee earns more than ₹50,000 (or \$50K) annually based on demographic and employment-related attributes.
 It also includes an interactive web application built using **Streamlit** that allows for both single and batch predictions.